The neuroscience of empathy, trust and social cognition provides one of the framework's load-bearing empirical anchors.

 AI systems trained on institutional data may be encoding and normalising manipulative social patterns.
 The policy landscape addresses manipulation by AI but not the encoding of manipulative patterns in AI.

-True Regard's Defensive AI research agenda argues that the neuroscience of empathy provides the foundation for AI systems designed to recognise and resist these patterns.
+True Regard's Containment-aware AI research agenda argues that the neuroscience of empathy provides the foundation for AI systems designed to recognise and resist these patterns.
 Large language models are already roughly as persuasive as untrained humans.
 If even a small percentage of users are vulnerable to manipulative strategies, AI systems trained with reinforcement learning will reliably learn to identify and target them.

 Research on empathy and social cognition may provide a foundation for AI systems designed to recognise manipulative social patterns before they are deployed at scale.